 Some people like them ultra thin and crispy, some like them pancake fat and sheer white.
 I like mine somewhere in the middle, crispy edges and glass-like parchments interrupted by areas of thicker flesh to contrast textures and tastes on one single edible sphere.

 Unbelievably enough, there are bad dosa's.
 Yes, even a seemingly attractive photograph can lie.
-Collected below in lists of euphoric badgering are my worst to first in and around Kuala Lumpur!
+Collected below in lists of euphoric silliness are my "worst to first" in and around Kuala Lumpur!

 The underachievers to the instant believers

 chennai spice ($)

 In life's dire graveyard of discarded memories, this dosa will forever lay.
 Sad to the point of pity, limp as a jellyfish, blonde as the strands left behind in a tanning booth, this dosa lay weeping on the plate imploring me to put her out of her misery.
 I only managed a few bites before I too felt listless, and the sorrow of humid afternoon air wrapped around me like stabbing knives of jeering deities, as my feet hurried away to find solace in a cold beer.

 Synonymous with it's famed banana leaf lunches upstairs in the AC refuge, I made the mistake of thinking they probably did a good dosa.
 They don't.
 Lame beyond comprehension... avoid at all costs and eat their banana leaf instead if you happen to be in Bangsar.